2i2c-org/docs/.github/ISSUE_TEMPLATE/tech-support.md

 ---
 name: "🐛 Report a technical issue"
 about: Is something broken?
 Working unexpectedly?
 Missing?
-labels: bug, needs:triage
+labels: "type: bug", support
 ---

 Thanks for reporting your issue!
 Sorry things aren't working as expected.

 In order to help resolve things quickly, please provide the following information:

-✔️ The URL of your hub:
+- The URL of your hub:
-✔️ What you expected to happen:
+- What you expected to happen:
-✔️ What actually happened:
+- What actually happened:
-✔️ Any error messages you see:
+- Any error messages you see:
-✔️ Any specific packages or tools you were using:
+- Any specific packages or tools you were using: